OpenAccessRX/OpenAccessRX/README(1).md

 4. Restart the PostgreSQL Service: Restart the service after placing the files.

-After installing the pgvector extensions, run the data migration javascript file: (command in terminal: node .\server\rag\db\migrate.js)
+After installing the pgvector extensions, run the data migration javascript file (command in terminal: node .\server\rag\db\migrate.js). if there are no other complications, you should get a console log message that indicates the data migration test was successful.